André Bettencourt

 André Bettencourt ([ɑ̃dʁe bɛtɑ̃kuʁ]; 21 April 1919 – 19 November 2007) was a French politician.
-He was awarded the Croix de Guerre, and was a Chevalier of the Legion of Honor.
 He had been a member of La Cagoule, a violent French fascist-leaning and anti-communist group, before and into the Second World War; he then joined the anti-German Resistance late in the war.
 His earlier affiliation was not known when he later served as a cabinet minister under presidents Pierre Mendès France and Charles de Gaulle, and was awarded for his bravery in the Resistance against the Nazis.

 Biography

 He was born in Saint-Maurice-d'Ételan (Seine-Maritime) in an old Catholic Norman noble family.

 Bettencourt served in several posts in the government of France, most notably as interim minister of foreign affairs for two weeks in the spring of 1973.
 He also served as president of the regional council of Haute-Normandie from 1974 to 1981.
 In addition, he was the mayor of Saint-Maurice-d'Etelan from 1965 to 1989.